Ninjadini/njconsole/docs/index.md

     - 📺 Real-time control of Screen and QualitySettings for tuning visuals on the fly
     - 📱 App, device, and system info viewer
 - 🧱 Modular design — plug in your own modules and panels
+- ✂️ Removable — Easily disable NjConsole at compile-time with `#ifdef NJCONSOLE_DISABLE` (saves memory, reduces build size, and prevents unintended access in production)
 - 🧾 Source — Full C# code included
 - 📚 Documentation provided for all public-facing APIs — includes C# XML comments and a Getting Started guide.
 Web documentation with latest tips and tricks also available

+⚠️ Unity 2022.3 or newer is required
+NjConsole relies on Unity’s UI Toolkit, which became stable for runtime use in 2022.3 LTS.

+🏷️ Latest version: 1.1.0

 ---